JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Returns a description of the last result code.

 ```
-PRIVATE FUNCTION CTextObjectBase.GetErrorInfo (BYVAL nError AS LONG = -1) AS DWSTRING
+PRIVATE FUNCTION GetErrorInfo (BYVAL nError AS LONG = -1) AS DWSTRING
 ```
 ---